FAQ

 Does therapy work?

-Similarly, in a recent study, consumers report that marriage and family therapists are the mental health professionals they would most likely recommend to friends.
+Similarly, in a recent study, consumers reported that marriage and family therapists are the mental health professionals they would most likely recommend to friends.
 And over 98% of clients of marriage and family therapists report therapy services as good or excellent.

 Is therapy confidential?

 Therapists follow the same HIPPA rules as medical doctors.
 This means everything in therapy is confidential except for abuse to a child or elderly person and/or if you are a danger to yourself or someone else.
-Only in those instances the Therapist is required to report to the required authorities.
+Only in those instances, the Therapist is required to report to the required authorities.

 Is going to therapy a sign of weakness?